‘RuPaul’s Drag Race’ Season Premiere Recap: Queens And Fans Loved Miley Cyrus

-The season premiere of Rupaul’s Drag Race was considered a fun start to the new season and both queens and fans are sad to see Miley Cyrus leave, according to E!
+The season premiere of RuPaul’s Drag Race was considered a fun start to the new season, and both queens and fans are sad to see Miley Cyrus leave, according to E!
 News.

-As covered by Inquisitr yesterday, the sneak peak of Thursday’s premiere showed Cyrus getting up to mischief as she went undercover as a man to spy on the contestants.
+As covered by Inquisitr yesterday, the sneak peek of Thursday’s premiere showed Cyrus up to mischief as she went undercover as a man to spy on the contestants.

 Donning the persona of BJ, a production assistant working for the show, she was able to get up close and personal to the queens without anyone knowing who she was.
 She was even able to witness the infamous two-way mirror that allows guests to spy on the contestants as they prepare for a strut down the runway.